Simple Lithium Ion Battery Charger Circuit using TP4056 IC

 Introduction

-This simple lithium ion battery charger circuit also consists of an additional circuit of thermal protection.
-The maximum current of 1000mA or 1A current can be provided linearly to the connected battery.
-You can only charge a single lithium ion battery at a time using this IC circuit.
+This simple lithium-ion battery charger circuit also consists of an additional circuit of thermal protection.
+The maximum current of 1000mA or 1A can be provided linearly to the connected battery.
+You can only charge a single lithium-ion battery at a time using this IC circuit.

-This circuit is best for the single cell lithium ion batteries, the major advantage of this circuit is about the constant current of charging.
+This circuit is best for the single cell lithium ion batteries; the major advantage of this circuit is about the constant current of charging.
 The fixed charging voltage is around 4.2V DC.
-The circuit also comes with the additional features like over charge protection, over discharge and short circuit protection.
+The circuit also comes with additional features like overcharge protection, over discharge and short circuit protection.
 The TP4056 IC needs only a small number of electronic components to build this circuit.

 How long does it take to charge a battery using TP4056?